Recovery support groups

 Get recovery support in a safe space

-For anyone living with an eating disorder or body image issue
+For anyone experiencing an eating disorder or body image concern

 Where: ONLINE (ZOOM)

 Time: 6:00 pm – 7:30 pm (AEST/AEDT)

 March 6th and March 20th (Mondays)

 April 3rd and April 17th (Mondays)